Some eight-ish years ago, you didn’t know what Drift was. (I have no affiliation with them, btw).

 5. HubSpot’s super smart lead generation strategy

-But of all the useful instruments in HubSpot’s SaaS marketing strategy toolkit, content marketing is notable.
+But of all the useful instruments in HubSpot’s SaaS marketing strategy toolkit, content is MAJOR.

 They use content to convert strangers into leads and buyers.

-As of now, Hubspot has three blogs for three audiences — marketers, salespeople, agencies and customer service teams — that altogether attract almost eleven million visitors to their site every month.
+As of now, Hubspot has three blogs for four audiences — marketers, salespeople, and customer service teams — that altogether attract almost eleven million visitors to their site every month.

-All of these blogs make Hubspot a full powerhouse of content that generates leads and users on autopilot.
+All these blogs make Hubspot.com a powerhouse of content that generates leads and users on autopilot.

 For instance, a HubSpot senior marketing manager, Lindsay Kolowich, wrote an article on “15 of the Best ‘About Us’ & ‘About Me’ Pages and How to Make Your Own”, and it ranks #1 for about us page — an 8,100 volume keyphrase.